January 5, 2020

-Football fans will receive more than a million tickets purchased for the 51st match of the upcoming European Championship through the blockchain-based mobile application.
+This time, football fans will receive more than a million tickets purchased for the 51st match of the upcoming European Championship through the blockchain-based mobile app.

 Tickets can be downloaded to the app seven days before the match.
-It will be necessary to activate them in the immediate vicinity of the stadium via Bluetooth using a QR code.
+It will be crucial to activate them in the immediate vicinity of the stadium via Bluetooth and utilizing a QR code.

-The system will be developed for joint use by the relevant financial institutions, as well as the Central Bank and the Fair Trade Commission (FTC), the market regulator.
+The system will be developed for joint use by the relevant financial firms and central authority, as well as the Central Bank and the Fair Trade Commission (FTC), the market regulator.

-It is not known whether only government bonds will be integrated into the blockchain initiative or whether it will include corporate debt obligations.
+Still, it is not disclosed whether only government bonds will be implemented into the blockchain initiative or whether it will also have corporate debt obligations.

-The European Space Agency (ESA) is funding a project to create a blockchain-based service that will improve the transparency and accuracy of satellite data for mining companies, Oil & Gas Middle East reports.
+In an article in Oil & Gas Middle East, it is reported that the European Space Agency (ESA) has announced funding a blockchain initiative to build a blockchain-based service that will help to boost the transparency and accuracy of satellite data for mining organizations.

-The solution implements a startup Hypervine from Glasgow.
-According to the developers, mining companies have been compelled for months to verify information from numerous reports with data from satellite sources.
+The solution implements a startup called Hypervine from Glasgow.
+According to the team behind the project, mining companies have been compelled for months to verify information from numerous reports with data from satellite sources.
 A small creeping error can lead to serious, even catastrophic, consequences.

-ESA and Hypervine are confident that the blockchain system will not only reduce the cost of conducting geodetic work at new sites and potential risks for local teams, but will also provide better environmental protection by improving operational efficiency and reducing carbon emissions.
+ESA and Hypervine are confident that the blockchain system will not only lower the cost of conducting geodetic work at new places and potential risks for local groups but will also provide better environmental protection by boosting operational efficiency and decreasing carbon emissions.

 Rate the article